drbean/edit/likaiway/zhao_IJIE_R1_Proof.md

 literature (Li et al., 2019b).
 A walkway 6 m long was prepared.
 The floor of this walkway was covered with dark gray ceramic tiles.
 Two types of barrier were tested.
 One was a steel stick (Ø0.8 cm) 80 cm long.
-The other was a wooden board with a length of 60 cm and a thickness of 1.5 cm.
-Two exemplars of both the stick and board were prepared.
-One was a dark gray, the same color as the floor surface.
-The other was white.
-The high contrast of the white stick and board, as compared to the minimal contrast of the gray stick and board, made them much more easy to see.
+The other was a wooden board with a length of 60 cm, a thickness of 1.5 cm and a width appropriate to the height of the barrier.
+Two sticks and six boards were prepared.
+One stick and three boards were a dark gray, the same color as the floor surface.
+The other stick and boards were white.
+The high contrast of the white stick and boards, as compared to the minimal contrast of the gray stick and boards, made them much more easy to see.

 Stick and board barriers with a height of 5, 10, or 15 cm were tested.
 For stick barriers, we placed two stands by the walkway to support the